dropbox/dropshots/README.md

 ### Updating reference images

-Updating reference screenshots is as simple as running the tests with a `recordScreenshots` property added to Gradle.
+Updating reference screenshots is as simple as running the tests with a `dropshots.record` property added to Gradle.
 This makes it easy to update screenshots in a single step, without requiring you to interact with the emulator or use esoteric `adb` commands.